 This is where Value Engineering may be able to help.

 Value engineering is a systematic, organised approach to providing necessary functions in a project at the lowest cost.
 Value engineering promotes the substitution of materials and methods with less expensive alternatives, without sacrificing functionality.
 It is focused solely on the functions of various components and materials, rather than their physical attributes.

-But how can you get VA/VE right?
+But how can you get the Value Engineering process right?

-VA/VE is a potent tool for manufacturers but it’s hard to get right.
+But it’s hard to get right.
 You need a mixture of analytical skill, multi-team collaboration, product expertise, creativity and good old-fashioned discipline to get your teams working together to deliver the goods.

 If you don’t adhere to a planned and disciplined methodology, you stand in danger of simply following your hunches, restricting your thinking unnecessarily and, in the end, not transforming your insight into solid and practicable plans.